ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 });
 ```

-**Challenge:** write add the hooks for these actions to the reducer, like we did for the login related actions.
-Refer the login actions for a guild.
+**Challenge:** add the hooks for these actions to the reducer, like we did for the login related actions.
+Refer the login actions as a guide.
 If you really get stuck on something, example implementations are included at the end of this section.

 **Hint:** for the `LogoutSuccess` we need to remove the session.
 That code looks like this: